-We have audited the internal financial controls with reference to financial statements of IL&FS Urban Infrastructure Managers Limited ("the Company") as of March 31, 2020 in conjunction with our audit of the financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls with reference to financial statements of IL&FS Urban Infrastructure Managers Limited ("the Company") as of March 31, 2021 in conjunction with our audit of the financial statements of the Company for the year ended on that date.

 In our opinion, the Company has an internal financial controls system over financial reporting, design whereof needs to be enhanced to make it comprehensive.
-Based on verification of process controls matrixes and other relevant documents, made available to us for the financial year under report and thereafter, in our opinion and considering the internal control with reference to financial statements criteria established by the Company considering the essential components of internal control stated in the Guidance Note issued by the Institute of Chartered Accountants of India (the "Guidance Note"), the operating effectiveness of such process controls and appropriate documentation thereof needs to be strengthened to make the same commensurate with the size of the Company and nature of its business.
+Based on verification of process controls matrixes and other relevant documents, made available to us for the financial year under report and thereafter, in our opinion and considering the internal control with reference to financial statements criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India (the "Guidance Note"), the operating effectiveness of such process controls and appropriate documentation thereof needs to be strengthened to make the same commensurate with the size of the Company and nature of its business.